Endornaviridae: Structure

 Transmission electron micrograph of dsRNA molecules of Oryza sativa endornavirus isolate Nipponbare.

 Genome maps of Oryza sativa endornavirus isolate Nipponbare (a) and Sclerotinia sclerotiorum endornavirus 1 (b).
 Numbers indicate genome nucleotide positions.

 Linear, single-stranded, positive-sense RNA genome of about 14 kb to 17.6 kb.
 A site specific break (nick) is found in the coding strand about 1 to 2 kb from the 5’ terminus.
 ViralZone conflicts with ICTV, listing Endornaviridae as dsRNA viruses.

-As the Endornaviridae genomes don't include a coat protein (CP) gene, they no true virions are associated with members of this family.
+As the Endornaviridae genomes don't include a coat protein (CP) gene, no true virions are associated with members of this family.
 For Vicia faba endornavirus, the RNA genome has been associated with some pleomorphic cytoplasmic membrane vesicles.